learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 <span class="grey-text">...</span>
 ```

 is highlighted in the above image.
-If you press the down carrot on that light, it will open up to show you what that element contains:
+If you click on the carrot at the left end of that line, it will open up to show you what that element contains:

 ```html
 "350+ lives changed, and counting."